In the immigration debate, one picture powers thousands of tweets

 These days, images can move faster than they ever have before.
 As Gitner noted, even on larger cameras, you can upload images right away.

-Those images become fast evidence that people seem to need in order to get jolted into action.
+Those images become fast evidence that people seem to need to get jolted into action.

 "There's no reason to not get an image out to the world," Gitner said.